 There are times when testing fuel injectors makes a lot of sense.
 This page discusses how to do it and offers the tools to get it done.
-It is often a necessary test when dealing with a stubborn rough running condition, engine run on after the key is turned off or even poor fuel economy.
+It's often a necessary test when dealing with a stubborn rough running condition, run on after the key is turned off or even poor fuel economy.

 In my opinion you shouldn't

-clean an injector unless it needed.
+clean an injector unless it's needed.
 Why do I feel this way?
 On the early

 GM port fuel type injectors I have seen them malfunction after